 Physical Therapy for Pain in the Hip

 Chiropractic treatment for your hip pain may also include physical therapy.
 Just as with the spine, muscles that are tight or weak in other areas of the body can worsen hip pain.
 Physical therapy focuses on strengthening any weak areas or supporting muscles.
 This helps to take tension off of overworked muscles and ensure greater stability of the joint.

 This is not the gentle relaxing massage you would get at a spa.
 The type of massage used in a chiropractic practice is a deep purposeful massage aimed at helping you recover from an injury.
 Your hip pain may be the result of, or caused by, muscles that are tight or overworked.
 This massage works out any knots or tightness in these muscles to restore normal function and range of motion.
 It also stimulates blood flow to promote a faster recovery.
 This type of massage also releases endorphins that can help reduce your pain.

-Heat and Cryotherapy
+Heat and Cryotherapy for Hip Pain